liatrio/devops-bootcamp/docs/README.md

   exercises:
     - name: Vagrant and Ansible
       description: >-
-        Provision a virtual machine and a install GitHub self-hosted runner using Ansible as a provisioner in Vagrant.
+        Provision a virtual machine and install a GitHub self-hosted runner using Ansible as a provisioner in Vagrant.
       estMinutes: 300
       technologies:
         - Ansible
         - Vagrant
         - GitHub self-hosted runner
     - name: Ansible and AWS EC2
+      description: >-
-      description: Provision an AWS EC2 instance and install aGitHub self-hosted runner using Ansible.
+        Provision an AWS EC2 instance and install a GitHub self-hosted runner using Ansible.
       estMinutes: 300
       technologies:
         - Ansible